nghiango1/hello/oracle/OracleRAC/README.md

 Settin up enviroment variable
 - We update `.bash_profile` file
     - Setup ORACLE related environment
         > 7 .
 If the ORACLE_SID, ORACLE_HOME, or ORACLE_BASE environment variables are set in the file, then remove these lines from the file
         > 11. Unset any Oracle environment variables.
         If you have an existing Oracle software installation, and you are using the same user to install this installation, then unset the $ORACLE_HOME, $ORA_NLS10, and $TNS_ADMIN environment variables.
         If you have set $ORA_CRS_HOME as an environment variable, then unset it before starting an installation or upgrade.
 Do not use $ORA_CRS_HOME as a user environment variable, except as directed by Oracle Support.

+    - `vi /home/oracle/.bash_profile`
     ```sh
     export PATH
+    export TMP=/tmp
+    export TMPDIR=$TMP
+    export ORACLE_HOSTNAME=db19c-rac1. #<>
+    export ORACLE_HOSTNAME=db19c-rac1. #<>
+    export ORACLE_UNQNAME=cdb1x
+    # ...
     export ORACLE_SID=+ASM2
     export ORACLE_HOME=/u01/app/19.0.0/grid
+    ```
+    - `vi /home/grid/.bash_profile`
+    ```sh

     ```

 - Setup `umask` to 022, so file installation have 644 permission
     ```sh
     umask 022